-Taking the time to be organize and prepared will ease the stress of your upcoming move.
+Taking the time to be organized and prepared will ease the stress of your upcoming move.

 Check your home insurance policy.
 Talk to your home insurance provider.
 A portion of the value of your goods may be covered during your move.
 You may want to consider purchasing extra coverage if needed.